 Our sewing party packages are perfect for children (ages 5+) and teenagers of all skill levels.
 Party goers learn to use a sewing machine while they create their project.
 Our friendly and professional staff (who also teach our regular sewing courses) handles the technical “stuff” so that the party can get started and children have a blast.
 We…

 Create something fabulous this year with one of our fashion design birthday parties – perfect for large groups!
 Our craft and accessory design parties are perfect for children or teens of all skill levels.
 All of our projects and tried and true; we pick only the most fun, stylish and creative projects that our students…

 Fashion Runway Birthday Parties

-Watch Your Child Walk the Runway in the Most Unique Birthday Party Ever!
+Walk the Runway in the Most Unique Birthday Party Ever!
 Our Fashion Runway Birthday Party (ages 6+) is quite an event!
 Our facility is set up into various stations: Hair, Make-up, Nails, Glitter Tattoos, Styling, and Accessorizing.
-Children visit each station until they are completely ready to hold their very own fashion…
+Children visit each station until they are completely ready to hold their very own fashion show.
+The lights…